nathandeflavis/dealer_evaluation_frontend/docs/README.md

 Given repositories containing the code for backend microservices, my task was to deploy them using serverless (IBM Code Engine) and obtain URLs to access their respective API endpoints.
 Additionally, I cloned another repository containing the code for a front-end microservice.
 After deploying all microservices, I accessed the front-end application through its deployment URL.
 My task was to showcase the seamless integration of the microservices by providing screenshots of the final application.

 ## Review Criteria
-1. Deploy the Microservice for Product Details (Python).
+1. Deploy the Microservice for Product Details.
-2. Deploy the Microservice for Dealer Pricing (Node.js).
+2. Deploy the Microservice for Dealer Pricing.
 3. Git-clone the Dealer Evaluation (Frontend) Microservice from the provided Git URL.
 4. Change the code to point to the API endpoints in the placeholders, using the deployed URLs.
 5. Deploy the Dealer Evaluation Frontend Microservice.
 6. Open the deployment link.

 # Why is the project useful?
-The project is a chance to put my Microservices and Serverless skills into practice.
+The project is a chance to put my IBM Code Engine skills into practice.

 # How can users can get started with the project?
 You can run the application in [an IBM Skills Network lab environment](https://skills.network).